 Relationship Between Heatwaves & Climate Change

-Climate Change is either the primary source of the frequent, increasingly warmer heatwaves we are experiencing, or have nothing to do with their occurrence at all.
+Climate Change is either the primary source of the frequent, increasingly warmer heatwaves we are experiencing or has nothing to do with their occurrence at all.
 It all depends on who you talk and listen to.

 The truth lies somewhere in between.
 The answer can be summed up in two facts that will explain the relationship between the two phenomena.

 The argument raised by many that heatwaves have always been a natural occurrence throughout history is a valid one.

 Since humankind started keeping records of meteorological events, sustained periods of unusually hot weather were measured.
 As a result, it should be clear that Climate Change is not necessarily the cause of heatwaves.